turingschool/mod-0-project-fe/section1/reflection.md

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?

-  You can use `///` or wrap the text in `*/` to comment out something in JavaScript.
-You'd do this to leave notes about what the code does to yourself and whoever else is reading the code.
+  You can use `//` or wrap the text in `/* */` to comment out something in JavaScript.
+Do this to leave notes about what the code does to yourself and whoever else is reading the code.

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?